-1. so it makes it hard for people switching into the major or sophomores to really start working on their electives.

-I dislike that there are not as many options for electives.
-I wish there were more environmental-based classes beyond ecology, because I feel like the main focus is

-There is not many things I dislike about the department, the only thing that I don't

-- 3. like is the fact that the chemistry labs don't have chairs.
+- 16. What do you dislike about the Biology/Chemistry department? - Many of the electives require either too many prereq's or a higher level of a prereq, so it makes it hard for people switching into the major or sophomores to really start working on their electives. - I dislike that there are not as many options for electives.
+I wish there were more environmental-based classes beyond ecology, because I feel like the main focus is the molecular side of biology at her school.
+I also wish advisors help more with finding internships - There is not many things I dislike about the department, the only thing that I don't like is the fact that the chemistry labs don't have chairs.
 I have a minor heart condition and standing in the same spot for a long period of time aggravates it so that's the only downfall. - 4.
-I don't like the lack of environmental biology/ecology classes as compared to medicine related classes

-I wish there were more electives for students to take, a Hunger Games vibe occurs during registration, especially for classes without an Organic Chemistry requirement like Marine Biology.

-- 5. For \$40-45 a student, I think Sapling is a rip off.
+I don't like the lack of environmental biology/ecology classes as compared to medicine related classes - I wish there were more electives for students to take, a Hunger Games vibe occurs during registration, especially for classes without an Organic Chemistry requirement like Marine Biology. - For \$40-45 a student, I think Sapling is a rip off.
 The software is very poorly-made and the amount of times it will create false positive and label my correct answer wrong caused me a lot of anguish is my chemistry courses. - 6.
 Sapling is the absolute worst, along with the use of clickers.
 They are both expensive and irritating. - 7.
 Not enough options for classes for people who are health science concentration - 8.
 Little research oppurtunities - 9.
 There's not a lot of events that occur there. - 10.
-Nothing in particular comes to mind always in out of state when we have great facilities in Massachusetts.
-I do not like how the small spaces in biology electives make it so I can not always take the classes I need to and fall behind.
+Nothing in particular comes to mind - I do not like the classes I have to take to be a pre health concentration such as ecology, physics 2, orgo 2.
+I do not like that the internships that are advertised are always in out of state when we have great facilities in Massachusetts.
+I do not like - how the small spaces in biology electives make it so I can not always take the classes I need to and fall behind.
 I do not like how biology electives are mostly only available for one semester and given priority to seniors